konradhalas/residuum/README.md

 enough in context of robots contest, where you can change your battery for a fresh one even every single ride.

-Voltage from Li-Pol is ideal for motors, but it's a little bit high for digital part of Residuum.
+Voltage from two cells Li-Pol is ideal for motors, but it's a little bit too high for digital part of Residuum.
 I have to use Pololu D24V10F3 step-down voltage regulator, which reduces 7.4V to 3.3V.

 Last but not least - LCD screen and a few tact switches.
 This is interface between my and the robot.
 I'am using SparkFun Graphic LCD 84x48 (which is mostly